zio/zio/docs/datatypes/contextual/index.md

 val effect = app.provideAll(ZEnvironment(loggingImpl))
 ```

-Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZServiceBuilder` to construct the dependency graph of our application, then we use methods like `ZIO#provideServices` to propagate dependencies into the environment of our ZIO effect.
+Most of the time, we don't use `Has` directly to implement our services, instead; we use `ZServiceBuilder` to construct the dependency graph of our application, then we use methods like `ZIO#provide` to propagate dependencies into the environment of our ZIO effect.

-#### Using `provideServices` Method
+#### Using `provide` Method

-Unlike the `ZIO#provide` which takes and an `R`, the `ZIO#provideServices` takes a `ZServiceBuilder` to the ZIO effect and translates it to another level.
+Unlike the `ZIO#provide` which takes and an `R`, the `ZIO#provide` takes a `ZServiceBuilder` to the ZIO effect and translates it to another level.

 Assume we have written this piece of program that requires Clock and Console services: